Management of Pouchitis and Inflammatory Pouch Disorders

 • The panel suggests endoscopic evaluation of the pouch with confirmation of inflammation and ruling out alternative etiologies in patients with recurrent pouchitis.

-• Advanced immunosuppressive therapies approved for treatment of UC or CD may be used, including TNF–α antagonists (ie, infliximab, adalimumab, golimumab, certolizumab pegol), ustekinumab, risankizumab, ozanimod, tofacitinib, and upadacitinib.
+• Advanced immunosuppressive therapies approved for treatment of UC or Crohn's disease (CD) may be used, including TNF–α antagonists (ie, infliximab, adalimumab, golimumab, certolizumab pegol), ustekinumab, risankizumab, ozanimod, tofacitinib, and upadacitinib.

 • Advanced immunosuppressive therapies may be used in lieu of chronic, continuous antibiotic therapy, particularly in patients who are intolerant to antibiotics or when patients and/or providers are concerned about risks of long-term antibiotic therapy.